joanalnu/pymas/3_hot_chocolate_recipe/GUIDE.md

 ## Challenges

-- How much hot chocolate are each of the poeple getting?
+- How much hot chocolate is each person getting?
+(Divide total by people)
 - Can you add different recipes and a recipe selector with user input?
 - What if not everybody wants the same thing?

 ## Advanced Tip

-What if instead ingredients and quantities these were present and names...
-Get creative!
+What if instead of ingredients and quantities, these were names and ages... or products and prices?
+Get creative and use a dictionary to store any paired data!

 ## Want more?